 How to Workout on a Rowing or Sculling Machine

-1. Start off in a crouched position at the beginning of the machine.
+- Start off in a crouched position at the beginning of the machine.
 Hold the bars of the machine and get ready to begin.

 Now for the return, follow these steps:

-3. Then you have to slide back to the front of the machine
+Then you have to slide back to the front of the machine

-4. Keep repeating this combined with the above steps to do a complete row.
+Keep repeating this combined with the above steps to do a complete row.

 Continue doing this forward and backward motion for 1 minute, then rest for 1 minute.
 Then continue the machine for 2 minutes, rest for 2 minutes.
 Continue for 4 minutes, then rest for 4 minutes.
 Keep doubling the workout time and the rest time.
-When you feel you are done, go in the reverse order.
+When you feel you’re done, go in the reverse order.

 Additional Sources: